bohanfang/bohanfang.github.io/progress.md

 The quadratic differential is naturally identified with the *cotangent space* os the Teichmuller space.
 We discussed Weil-Pertersson metric as a hermitial metric given by the $L^2$ norm on Beltrami differentials.
 The Teichmuller metric is given by $L^\infty$-norm, or equivalently the $L^1$-norm on quadratic differentials discussed earlier.

 References: [Hu] Ch 4 and 6, [IT] Ch 6.
-We did a very superficial survey to the deep analysis in this topic.
+We did a very superficial survey on the deep analysis in this topic.

 ### Oct 22